-The Contractor shall have in place a written grievance system process for subcontractors, enrollees and noncontracted providers, which defines their rights regarding disputed matters with the Contractor.
+The Contractor shall have in place a written grievance system process for subcontractors, enrollees and noncontracted providers, which define their rights regarding disputed matters with the Contractor.
 The Contractor's grievance system for enrollees includes a grievance process (the procedures for addressing enrollee grievances), an appeals process and access to the state's fair hearing process.
 The Contractor shall provide the appropriate personnel to establish implement and maintain the necessary functions related to the grievance systems process.
-Refer to Attachments H(1) and H(2) for Enrollee Grievance System and Provider Grievance System Standards and Policy, respectively.
+Refer to Attachments H (1) and H (2) for Enrollee Grievance System and Provider Grievance System Standards and Policy, respectively.

 The Contractor may delegate the grievance system process to subcontractors, however, the Contractor must ensure that the delegated entity complies with applicable Federal and State laws, regulations and policies, including, but not limited to 42 CFR Part 438 Subpart F. The Contractor shall remain responsible for compliance with all requirements.
 The Contractor shall also ensure that it timely provides written information to both enrollees and providers, which clearly explains the grievance system requirements.
-This information must include a description of: the right to a state fair hearing, the method for obtaining a state fair hearing, the rules that govern representation at the hearing, the right to file grievances, appeals and claim disputes, the requirements and timeframes for filing grievances, appeals and claim disputes, the availability of assistance in the filing process, the toll-free numbers that the enrollee can use to file a grievance or appeal by phone, that benefits will continue when requested by the enrollee in an appeal or state fair hearing request concerning certain actions which are timely filed, that the enrollee may be required to pay the cost of services furnished during the appeal/hearing process if the final decision is adverse to the enrollee, and that a provider may file an appeal on behalf of an enrollee with the enrollee's written consent.
+This information must include a description of: the right to a state fair hearing, the method for obtaining a state fair hearing, the rules that govern representation at the hearing, the right to file grievances, appeals and claim disputes, the requirements and timeframes for filing grievances, appeals and claim disputes, the availability of assistance in the filing process, the toll-free numbers that the enrollee can use to file a grievance or appeal by phone, that benefits will continue when requested by the enrollee may be required to pay the cost of services furnished during the appeal/hearing process if the final decision is adverse to the enrollee, and that a provider may file an appeal on behalf of an enrollee with the enrollee's written consent.
 Information to enrollees must meet cultural competency and limited English proficiency requirements as specified in Section D, Paragraph 18, Member Information, and Section D, Paragraph 20, Cultural Competency.